Investor Conference Call on November 9, 2023 at 8:00 a.m. ET

-TORONTO, CANADA – November 9, 2022 – Baylin Technologies Inc. (TSX: BYL) (the “Company” or “Baylin”), a diversified global wireless technology company focused on research, design, development, manufacture, and sale of passive and active radio frequency products, satellite communications products, and supporting services, today announced its financial results for the three and nine months ended September 30, 2022.
+TORONTO, CANADA – November 8, 2023 – Baylin Technologies Inc. (TSX: BYL) (the “Company” or “Baylin”), a diversified global wireless technology company focused on the research, design, development, manufacture, and sale of passive and active radio frequency products, satellite communications products, and supporting services, today announced its financial results for the three and nine months ended September 30, 2023.
 All amounts are stated in Canadian dollars unless otherwise indicated.

 THIRD QUARTER SUMMARY

-- Revenue of $30.0 million in the third quarter of 2022, a decrease of $0.2 million (0.8%) compared to the third quarter of 2021.
-The decrease was primarily due to weaker sales in the Asia Pacific business line, which was adversely affected by production volume reductions at the Asia Pacific’s largest customer.
-The decrease was partially offset by stronger sales in the Embedded Antenna business line, which was mainly attributable to increased demand from new customers for home networking products.
+- Revenue of $23.5 million in the third quarter of 2023, a decrease of $6.5 million or 21.5% compared to the third quarter of 2022.
+The decrease was primarily due to production volume reductions in the M&N, Embedded Antenna and Wireless Infrastructure business lines, partially offset by stronger sales in the Satcom business line.

-In September 2022, the Company and its lenders (Royal Bank of Canada and HSBC Bank Canada) agreed to further amendments to the Credit Agreement, among others, to extend the maturity date of the Company’s credit facilities for a further year from September 30, 2022 to September 29, 2023.
+In September 2023, the Company agreed with its lenders, Royal Bank of Canada and HSBC Bank Canada, to further amendments to the Credit Agreement governing our Credit Facilities, including an extension to the maturity date of the Term Loan from September 29, 2023 to December 31, 2023 and the maturity date of the Revolving Facility from September 29, 2023 to March 31, 2024.

 SELECTED FINANCIAL INFORMATION

 The table below discloses selected financial information for the periods indicated.